AxelRothe/ninox/ReadMe.md

 ```

 ### query
 Queries a standard NX query to the database.
-As far as I can tell, it only allows simple one line operations and variables or assiging of values to entries in a record.
+As far as I can tell, it only allows simple one line operations and no variables and no assiging of values to entries in a record.

 Usage:
 ```javascript